 - Freshmen are assigned rooms according to the date a room deposit was paid.

-- Each residence hall has a Co-Lin employee living in or adjacent to the hall to assist and supervise our students.
+- Each residence hall has a residence hall host/hostess living in or adjacent to the hall to assist and supervise our students.

-- The rooms are furnished with single-width beds and mattresses, dresser, desk, and chairs.
+- The rooms are furnished with single-width beds and mattresses, dressers, desks, and chairs.

-Each student is required to pay a $75 nonrefundable room deposit before moving into the residence hall.
-Room preference is determined by classification and date of room deposit.
-Students losing a residence hall key will be assessed a fee of $100 to have the key replaced and the lock repinned.
-All residence halls are nonsmoking.
+Each student is required to pay a $75 non-refundable reservation fee before moving into the residence hall.
+Room preference is determined by classification and date of paid room deposit.
+Students who lose a residence hall key will be assessed a fee of $100 to have the key replaced and the lock repinned.
+All residence halls are non-smoking.

 Price of Residence Halls

-All residence halls are $775 per semester, with the exception of Bates Hall (men’s honors residence hall), which is $875 per semester.
+All residence halls are $850 per semester, with the exception of Bates Hall (men’s honors residence hall) & Nettles Hall (women's honors residence hall), which are $950 per semester.

 Residence Hall Students Academic Guidelines

-Any appeal by students not meeting these requirements will be directed to the dormitory appeals committee, which consists of the Housing Director, the student’s residence hall host or hostess, and the Dean of Student Services.
-This policy was endorsed by the Student Government Association in the spring of 1993.
+If students at the end of the semester are in non-compliance, they will lose campus housing privileges.
+Any person may appeal dismissal from campus housing by doing so in writing to the Director of Housing.
+Any appeal by students not meeting these requirements will be directed to the residence hall appeal committee which consists of the Director of Housing, the student’s residence hall host or hostess, and the Dean of Student Services.
+This policy is endorsed by the Student Government Association.